cirosantilli/cirosantilli.github.io/skills.md

 | 1     | [Chef](http://www.getchef.com/chef/)                                                                                          | For [GitLab Contributions](/projects)                                                             |
 | 1     | AWS                                                                                                                           | EC2, SES                                                                                          |
 {: #other-tech-table .data-table}

+## Soft skills

+1. **Power to teach**: I love to document things I learn so that the next person can pick them optimally, see [my articles](/articles).
+1. **Desire to learn deeply**: I have to constantly stop myself from understanding every software I touch down to the assembly level.
+On weekends however, I make a concession to this rule.
+I have sworn not to go into the electronics level, but I want to break that promise some day.

 ## Natural languages